Clothing Manufacturing in Vietnam: 2026 Guide

 The lead-time gap between Vietnam and Portugal or Turkey, six to eight weeks, is the single biggest reason European DTC brands still split their sourcing.
 Vietnam wins on unit cost for the core collection.
 Portugal or Turkey handles drops and reorders.
 This dual-base model is now standard for most brands above $5M revenue we work with.

-Citation capsule: Full production from Vietnam to the US or EU averages 14-16 weeks including sea freight, with reorders compressing to 10-12 weeks when fabric is already booked, based on 2024 Maersk ocean reliability data and OneAim Apparel pipeline tracking.
+Citation capsule: Full production from Vietnam to the US or EU averages 14-16 weeks including sea freight, with reorders compressing to 10-12 weeks when fabric is already booked, based on OneAim Apparel pipeline tracking and 2024-2026 carrier transit benchmarks.

 How does sustainability and compliance compare to other markets?

-Higg FEM adoption among Vietnamese apparel exporters reached 68% in 2024, the highest in Southeast Asia and well above Bangladesh (41%) or China (52%) (Cascale/Sustainable Apparel Coalition, 2024).
+Vietnam has among the highest verified Higg FEM adoption in Southeast Asia, ahead of its lower-cost regional peers, based on OneAim's own factory network (OneAim 2026 factory survey).
 EVFTA, CPTPP, and major retailer pressure pushed the country's compliance baseline up faster than any regional peer over the last five years.

 What tier-1 Vietnamese factories typically certify